-The Communities That HEAL (CTH) intervention was created by a team of opioid-overdose reduction experts from academic and medical institutions in the four states where the Healing Communities Study took place: Ohio, Kentucky, Massachusetts, and New York.
+The Communities That HEAL (CTH) intervention was created by a team of opioid-overdose reduction experts from academic and medical institutions in the four states where the HEALing Communities Study took place: Ohio, Kentucky, Massachusetts, and New York.
 The CTH is a step-by-step process that puts community members at the center of all decision making and action to reduce overdose deaths.
 The intervention mirrors similar programs that have worked in communities to inspire change.
 The CTH stands apart from other approaches to community overdose reduction in two important ways:

 Identify existing coalitions in your community who are working to address the overdose crisis.
 This can be done in three ways: